 In the regular 15 week terms, course and term withdrawals are not permitted after the 10th week of classes (see “Last day to Withdraw” in the Academic Calendar) except in unusual circumstances.
 Course and/or term withdrawal after the 10th week require the approval of the instructor and the Vice President for Academic Affairs.

-To declare a change in degree program, the student must submit a change of degree form to the Registrar’s Office in the One Stop Center.
+To declare a change in degree program, the student must submit a change of degree form to the Registrar’s Office in the Business Office.
 The new program advisor’s signature is required, and additionally, the Director of Nursing signature if changing to a nursing program.
 Students may access the new degree requirements through their student center degree progress report.

 |3-week session||Students may drop course(s) until the end of the 3rd day with no academic penalty.
 Course withdrawal after the 3rd day will be assigned a grade of “W”.|